-To make sure you understand whether our product is suitable for you, please read the key information document and scheme information and consider the risk factors identified in those documents.
+To make sure you understand whether our product is suitable for you, please read the key information document and the scheme particulars and consider the risk factors identified in those documents.
 We strongly recommend you get independent professional advice before investing.